Bigil: Plot

 However, Michael convinces the women to support him and trains them vigorously to win the championship.
 He even manages to bring back two former key players to boost the team's strength: Gayathri, a Brahmin girl who quit football after marrying into a conservative family, and Anitha, who is in depression and refuses to even leave her room ever since a man threw acid on her when she spurned his advances.
 Angel motivates a pregnant Gayathri to continue playing football.
 Despite Sharma trying to rig Tamil Nadu's next match against Haryana to eliminate them, they won the match and all of the matches after that, eventually reaching the final, a rematch with Manipur in Chennai.

 On the eve of the final, Vembu is kidnapped and forcefully injected with cocaine by Daniel, who is bailed out of prison and hired by Sharma to sabotage Tamil Nadu's chances of winning the championship.
-Though she recovered, she was unable to play in the final as she failed the dope test.
+Though she recovered, she was unable to play in the final as she would fail the drug test.
 The team's captain, Thendral, is also kidnapped by Daniel, who attempts to forcefully inject cocaine into her as well; Michael also gets kidnapped by Daniel and is injected with cocaine.
-Michael manages to beat Daniel's men, chases Daniel to his house, and proceeds to kill him, but when he sees Daniel's young son, he changes his mind and spares Daniel, as he realises he does not want the young boy's future to become like him by killing Daniel.
+Michael manages to beat Daniel's men, chases Daniel to his house, and proceeds to kill him, but when he sees Daniel's young son, he changes his mind and spares Daniel, as he realises he does not want the young boy's future to become like his by killing Daniel.

 The next day, Tamil Nadu plays Manipur in the final.
 The match turned out to be a thriller, with Tamil Nadu winning the championship through a penalty shoot-out.
 Michael and the team dedicate their success to Kathir, who was watching the match from the dugout in a wheelchair.
 Michael later exposed Sharma for drug possession, leading to his arrest and subsequent execution when he was on holiday in Malaysia.
-A few months later, Michael takes up football coaching for children, with one of his students being Daniel's son, who has now made peace with Michael.
+A few months later, Michael quits rowdyism and takes up football coaching for children, with one of his students being Daniel's son, who has now made peace with Michael.